Spanish cruiser Castilla: 1886–1897

-On 7 March 1890, Capitán de navío (ship-of-the-line captain) Manuel de la Cámara took command of the Philippine Division, a naval force composed of Castilla and the unprotected cruisers and designated to reinforce the Spanish Navy′s Asiatic Squadron in the Philippines.
+On 7 March 1890, Capitán de navío (Ship-of-the-Line Captain) Manuel de la Cámara — a future almirante (admiral) — took command of the Philippine Division, a naval force composed of Castilla and the unprotected cruisers and designated to reinforce the Spanish Navy′s Asiatic Squadron in the Philippines.
 The division departed Cádiz on 9 April 1890.
-Transiting the Mediterranean Sea, Suez Canal, and Indian Ocean, the division encountered rough weather during its journey only in the Gulf of Lyons.
+Transiting the Mediterranean Sea, Suez Canal, and Indian Ocean, the division encountered rough weather in the Gulf of Lyons at the beginning of its voyage, but not thereafter.
 It called at Barcelona, Port Said, Suez, Aden, and Colombo before arriving at Singapore on 2 June 1890.
 The three cruisers resumed their voyage the next day and arrived at Manila on 17 June 1890.
 The voyage marked the first time that Castilla had ever ventured beyond the waters of the Mediterranean.
-In the Philippines, the division became known as the "Black Squadron" because its ships were painted black instead of white, as other Asiatic Squadron ships were.
+In the Philippines, the division became known as the "Black Squadron" because its ships were painted black instead of the regulation white for colonial vessels in the Spanish Empire, as other Asiatic Squadron ships were.
 Although a captain, Cámara commanded the division with the title of "commodore" of the division until December 1890, when illness forced him to relinquish command.

 After Cámara′s departure, Castilla stayed on in the Philippines.
-During the first two years of the Philippine Revolution in 1896–1897, referred to by colonial Spaniards as the "Tagalog Revolt", Castilla patrolled to intercept contraband destined for the Philippine insurgents and supported Spanish Army forces fighting ashore in Cavite Province on Luzon.
+In June 1893, she visited Yokohama, Japan.
+During the first two years of the Philippine Revolution in 1896–1897, referred to by the Spaniards as the "Tagalog Revolt," Castilla patrolled to intercept contraband destined for the Philippine insurgents and supported Spanish Army forces fighting ashore in Cavite Province on Luzon, including in several operations in August 1896.